Superman (TV series)

-Superman is a 1988 American animated Saturday morning television series produced by Ruby-Spears Enterprises for Warner Bros.
-Television that aired on CBS from September 17 to December 10, 1988, featuring the DC Comics superhero of the same name (coinciding with the character's 50th anniversary, along with the live-action Superboy TV series that year).
+Superman is a 1988 American animated Saturday morning television series produced by Ruby-Spears Enterprises that aired on CBS from September 17 to December 10, 1988, featuring the DC Comics superhero of the same name (coinciding with the character's 50th anniversary, along with the live-action Superboy TV series that year).
 Veteran comic book writer Marv Wolfman was the head story editor, and comic book artist Gil Kane provided character designs.

 Format

 The series was the second animated Superman television series (after the Filmation-produced The New Adventures of Superman).
 While its characterization was in keeping with previous licensed incarnations of Superman characters (e.g. Superman had powers from infancy, Superman had an indestructible cape, and Lex Luthor referred to himself as a "criminal scientist") the series was notable for introducing Marv Wolfman's conception of Lex Luthor into animation.
 In the first episode, Luthor was portrayed as a billionaire possessing a ring fashioned with a kryptonite stone, which he used to keep Superman from apprehending him.
 Wolfman blended characteristics of his recent comic-book revamp of Luthor with Gene Hackman's portrayal of the character in live-action films.

 Other characters included Cybron (a time traveling conqueror composed of energy) and an appearance by Wonder Woman, in her first non-print appearance since the final season of Super Friends.
-The Prankster, General Zod and Shadow Thief also makes appearances.
+The Prankster, General Zod, Ursa, Faora, and an original incarnation of Shadow Thief also makes appearances.

 Classic characters included Jimmy Olsen, bow-tied in appearance, and Perry White.
 Lois Lane maintained her identity as an assertive woman with initiative, both in style and business attitude, although her dress and hairstyle were more reflective of the 1980s.
 A new character to the series was Jessica Morganberry, inspired by Miss Tessmacher of the live-action Superman film from 1978, who appeared to be the ditzy blonde live-in girlfriend of Lex Luthor with whom he fully confided his schemes.

 Superman/Clark Kent was voiced by Beau Weaver, who would later go on to voice Mister Fantastic in the 1994 Marvel animated series Fantastic Four.